DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 ~~~~~~~~~~~~~~~~~~~~~

 A collection manager wishes to create a new specimen (sample) from an existing
 one.
-The parent specimen may have identificaitons which the child specimen is
+The parent specimen may have taxonomic identificaitons (or other
-supposed to inherit.
+observations) which the child specimen is supposed to inherit.

 Actors